Azure/acr/docs/preview/connected-registry/quickstart-send-connected-registry-events-to-event-grid.md

 ## Notification Events Generation on a connected registry

-Use the following CLI command to configure the connected registry to generate events for all artifacts
+Use the following CLI command to configure the connected registry to generate notifications for push and delete events on all artifacts

 ```azurecli
 az acr update -n $ACR_NAME